Yūta Nakayama: Huddersfield Town

-On 15 July 2022, following PEC Zwolle's relegation from the Eredivisie, Nakayama joined EFL Championship club Huddersfield Town on a two year deal.
+On 15 July 2022, following PEC Zwolle's relegation from the Eredivisie, Nakayama joined EFL Championship club Huddersfield Town on a two-year deal.
 Nakayama scored his first goal in England in his third appearance for Huddersfield, a 3–1 victory over Stoke City on 13 August 2022.

+Machida Zelvia

+On 14 August 2024, Nakayama was announced at Machida Zelvia.

 International career

 In May 2017, Nakayama was elected Japan U-20 national team for 2017 U-20 World Cup.
 At this tournament, he played full time in all four matches as center back.

 He made his Japan national team debut on 17 June 2019 in the 2019 Copa América game against Chile, as a starter.

 Nakayama was selected for the 2022 FIFA World Cup, but he was forced to withdraw from the official squad list, due to an achilles injury.